 A child may find it more difficult to engage with others or be more isolated at meal times.
-Retracting from others, significant personality changes, mood disturbances and more all all factors that should be considered closely and not overlooked.
+Retracting from others, significant personality changes, mood disturbances and more factors that should be considered more closely and not overlooked.
 These could be indicative of a more serious issue at hand.

 Treatment for binge eating disorder should be comprehensive and individualized.
 It is important to understand that a child has unique needs that should be addressed as part of the treatment process for binge eating disorder.

 Family education and skill development to tackle the eating disorder is imperative.
 Parents report being much more prepared to help their child when they understand the bio-psycho-social factors associated with the eating disorder.

 Treatment must be delivered in kind and compassionate ways that work with the lifestyle and limitations of the family.
 While, simultaneously challenging existing habits, communications styles, and choices that inhibit their child’s treatment success.

 Treatment providers guide the families to develop new skills that the whole family can practice.
 For example, a helpful strategy may include recognizing the signs of stress overload for each family member on their overall and individual Emotions thermometer.

 Family members should never be blamed or feel at fault for the development of an eating disorder in their child but understand their vital role in the recovery and healing process moving forward.